emilianavt/VSeeFaceManual/README.md

 #### How can I change the direction of the lighting?

 You can adjust the lighting by holding the Ctrl key and dragging the mouse while left clicking.
 Pressing `D` will reset it.
 The currently set light position can be saved in the `Light settings` window.

+#### I just exported my model from VRoid Studio, but VSeeFace won't load it?

+VSeeFace only supports the VRM0 standard, not VRM 1.0.
+Make sure to select the VRM0 export format when exporting models from VRoid Studio or other applications.

 #### How do I do chroma keying with a gray background?